Troublesome Topic: WAS ISRAEL MONOTHEISTIC OR NOT?

 ALL OTHER GODS WERE FOREIGN GODS

-Hieser is not concerned by the prohibitions against “foreign gods” because he says that the loyal members of the divine council were not “foreign” but friendly.
+Hieser was not concerned by the prohibitions against “foreign gods” because he said that the loyal members of the divine council were not “foreign” but friendly.
 However, due to the monotheistic worldview of the people of Israel, they considered all other gods to be foreign gods.
 They got their monotheistic mentality from God’s dealings with them and from the Law.
 Therefore, by working backwards we can deduce that God saw all other gods as foreign gods as well.

 Notice that the Bible forbids polytheism and promotes monotheism, but does not even mention anything in between the two.
 Heiser’s claim about a council of gods is mostly an attempt at injecting pagan thinking into the Bible.